bitburner-official/bitburner-src/markdown/bitburner.singularity.quitjob.md

 RAM cost: 3 GB \* 16/4/1

-This function will finish work with the company provided and quit any jobs.
+This function quits the current work if it's from the provided company.

+This function affects you and all sleeves.
+If a sleeve is working for this company, it will stop working and be idle.